-Figure 8 shows that this is indeed the case.
-Packet loss can be mitigated by increasing the UDP send and receive buffers.
 From inspection of the source code, we found that Kotlin-IPv8's EVA implementation attempts to transmit an entire window's worth of data at once.
-For example, at 256 blocks per window and blocks of 1200 bytes, this results in a series of consecutive transmissions amounting to $256 \cdot 1200 = 307.2 \text{kB}$ excluding overhead.
+For example, at 256 blocks per window and blocks of 1200 bytes, this results in a series of consecutive transmissions amounting to $256 \cdot 1200 = 307.2$ kB excluding overhead.
 This transmission causes buffer overflows and thereby packet loss.
-We found that enabling encryption acts as an unintended form of congestion control.
-Due to reduced throughput (see Figure 4), the buffer does not fill up.
-We recommend improving EVA with a proper form of congestion control but have left this out of scope.
+We found that enabling encryption acts as an unintended form of flow control.
+Due to reduced throughput, the buffer does not fill up.
+We have left improving EVA with proper flow control out of scope.